 Method 2: Update the BIOS to fix Driver Power State Failure

 You need to be careful with this method.
-Though it is an easy way to solve the driver power state failure issue.
+It is an easy way to solve the driver power state failure issue.

 Must Check: Reboot and Select Proper Boot Device